Kuon: Gameplay

-Player character Sakuya battles a monster.
+The player character Sakuya battles a monster.

 Kuon is a survival horror video game in which the player takes on the role of three characters—Utsuki, Sakuya, and Abe no Seimei—exploring the buildings and grounds of Fujiwara Manor.
 The characters are seen from an overhead third-person fixed perspective.
 The characters navigate the mansion during gameplay; the standard pace is a slow walk, with an option to run, but comes with a greater risk of attracting enemies.
 To progress the game, the characters explore the mansion to solve puzzles and find key items.
 Items are displayed in environments using flashing points of light.
 From the beginning of the game, certain doors within the mansion grounds are sealed, and require a particular item to open.
 These items can be restricted to particular characters.

 During navigation, the characters are attacked by monsters, many of which are drawn by noise.
 The characters have access to different weapon types; Utsuki uses a knife, Sakuya uses a fan, and Abe no Seimei, a naginata.
 There is no lock-on, meaning characters must be aligned manually before attacking an enemy.
 The characters can also find a limited number of spell cards during exploration, which can be used in combat.
 There are two types of cards: projectiles that trigger an immediate attack, and summoning papers that create an allied creature for a limited time that attacks enemies.

 Navigation is impeded by areas of negative energy, both occurring naturally and when enemies appear.
 The characters can be afflicted with vertigo when low on health, or struck by dark energy; when struck by the energy when running, the character is momentarily stunned.
 The character can recover by standing still and using meditation to restore health and remove the vertigo effect.
 The player can also use healing items found around the manor to restore health.